Housing Options Project

 Beaverton wants to provide housing choices to meet the needs of a lot of different people who live in Beaverton or want to live in Beaverton.

-A new state law also requires that cities like Beaverton allow more different kinds of housing in neighborhoods where we allow only one house per lot now.
+The Housing Options Project must also comply with recent changes in state law, which require that cities like Beaverton allow more different kinds of housing in neighborhoods where we allow only one house per lot now.
 Some background information:

 - State law fact sheet provides more information about legal requirements.